CouscousPHP/Couscous/docs/getting-started.md

 Be assured that this command will not modify your repository.

+Liking what you see?
+The default template comes with a header and an optional left menu (which is hidden if it is not configured).
+You can configure all that [by creating a `couscous.yml`](configuration.md) and checking out all the options [on the template's homepage](https://github.com/CouscousPHP/Template-Light).

 ## Deploy

 Happy with the result?
 Here is how to deploy: